diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 An alternate way of running a Sqoop tool is to use a tool-specific script.
 This script will be named sqoop-toolname (e.g., sqoop-help, sqoop-import, etc.).
 Running these scripts from the command line is identical to running sqoop help or sqoop import.

-`Sqoop 2` is a rewrite of Sqoop that addresses the architectural limitations of Sqoop 1.
+`Sqoop 2` is a `rewrite` of Sqoop that addresses the architectural limitations of Sqoop 1.
 For example, Sqoop 1 is a command-line tool and does not provide a Java API, so it’s difficult to embed it in other programs.
 Also, `in Sqoop 1 every connector has to know about every output format, so it is a lot of work to write new connectors`.
-Sqoop 2 has a server component that runs jobs, as well as a range of clients: a command-line interface (CLI), `a web UI, a REST API, and a Java API`.
-Sqoop 2 also will be able to use alternative execution engines, such as Spark.
+Sqoop 2 has a server component that runs jobs, as well as a range of clients: `a command-line interface (CLI)`, `a web UI, a REST API, and a Java API`.
+Sqoop 2 also will be able to use `alternative execution engines`, such as Spark.
 Note that Sqoop 2’s CLI is not compatible with Sqoop 1’s CLI.
 Sqoop 2 is under active development but does not yet have feature parity with Sqoop 1, whose latest release 1.99.7 (by 2017-03-16) is not compatible with 1.4.6 and not feature complete, it is not intended for production deployment.

 ### Sqoop Connectors
-Sqoop has an extension framework that makes it possible to import data from—and export data to—any external storage system that has `bulk data transfer capabilities`.
+Sqoop has `an extension framework` that makes it possible to import data from—and export data to—any external storage system that has `bulk data transfer capabilities`.
 A Sqoop connector is a modular component that uses this framework to enable Sqoop imports and exports.
 Sqoop ships with connectors for working with a range of popular databases, including MySQL, PostgreSQL, Oracle, SQL Server, DB2, and Netezza.
 There is also a generic JDBC connector for connecting to any database that supports Java’s JDBC protocol.
 Sqoop provides `optimized MySQL, PostgreSQL, Oracle, and Netezza connectors` that use database-specific APIs to perform bulk transfers more efficiently (this is discussed more in “Direct-Mode Imports” on page 411).
 As well as the built-in Sqoop connectors, various third-party connectors are available for data stores, ranging from enterprise data warehouses (such as Teradata) to NoSQL stores (such as Couchbase).
 These connectors must be downloaded separately and can be added to an existing Sqoop installation by following the instructions that come with the connector.

 ### A Sample Import from Mysql